team-oath/uncovery/README.md

 queries into a single module enables seperation of concerns which results in highly modular code.
 `models.js` is the mediator between the Express routes and the models adapter.

+###React Native Mobile Client
+The root file in the front-end component heirarchy is `client/index.ios.js`.
+All other components are children of this file.
+The main view that the user is routed to is `Messages/index.js`.
+This is where the message stream lives.
+As new data is received, the stream is updated.

 ##Technology Stack